-Spines on sea urchins vary upon species where some have sharp long spines and others have massive blunt spines.
-The spines serve as a mode of protection from various predators.
-Some species have venomous spines.
-The long-spined urchin or wana being one of the venomous species can inject a painful sting.
-Pain usually settles within a few hours but the spines will remain inside for extensive periods, eventually leading to your body absorbing them with no potential danger.
+Spines on sea urchins vary between species and serve as a form of protection from various predators.
+Some have long, sharp spines, others have massive blunt spines, and some species even have venomous spines.
+The long-spined urchin, or wana in Hawaiian, is one of the venomous species and can inject a painful sting.
+The pain usually settles within a few hours, but the spines will remain inside for extended periods, with your body eventually absorbing them with no potential danger.